Close

 Marianna Gailus

 (Lizzy Bennet) was born and raised in New York City and is thrilled to be making her CPH debut.
 Credits include Broadway: Patriots.
 New York: cityscrape (Good Apples Collective), Period Sisters (HERE); Regional: Chautauqua, Voices from a Pandemic (Notch Theatre Company Workshop).
 MFA, Juilliard Group 51.
-BA, History, Yale more(Lizzy Bennet) was born and raised in New York City and is thrilled to be making her CPH debut.
+BA, History, Yale University. more(Lizzy Bennet) was born and raised in New York City and is thrilled to be making her CPH debut.
 Credits include Broadway: Patriots.
 New York: cityscrape (Good Apples Collective), Period Sisters (HERE); Regional: Chautauqua, Voices from a Pandemic (Notch Theatre Company Workshop).
 MFA, Juilliard Group 51.
 BA, History, Yale University.
 Juilliard credits include Halina in Indecent, Masha in Three Sisters, Parolles in All’s Well That Ends Well, and Ren in The Extenders (film).
 Marianna was the 2022 recipient of Juilliard’s Laura Pels Prize in Acting for outstanding achievement.
 When not onstage, she works on the South Street Seaport Museum’s historic vessels and volunteers at the American Museum of Natural History as a tour guide and exhibit interpreter.

 Byron Johnson